The 13th Annual TnCIS Conference

 Tennessee Consortium for International Studies

-All conference breakout sessions will take place at Motlow State Community College Moore County Campus.
+All conference breakout sessions will take place at the Walters State Community College Sevier County campus on Friday, November 8th.

 Conference Plenary: Mr. Juan Antonio Alonso, Assistant Professor of Spanish, Chattanooga State Community College

 Juan Antonio Alonso is a Spanish-American assistant professor of Spanish at Chattanooga State Community College, and a lecturer at the University of Tennessee at Chattanooga.
 He obtained a Master’s degree in Spanish Humanities from the Universidad de Extremadura (2000) and a second Master’s in Applied Linguistics at UNED (2017).
 He is currently enrolled in UNED’s Spanish applied linguistics PhD program, under the supervision of Dr. Laura Alba-Juez.
 The focus of his research is how emotions and attitudes impact students’ enrolment, retention, and success in the Chattanooga State Spanish program.
 Professionally, he has accumulated twelve years of experience in Spanish as a second language classrooms, mostly in US public high schools, community colleges, and universities.
 He is also Program Director of the Spain Study Abroad Program for the Tennessee Consortium of International Studies (TnCIS).